Parthenon: Islamic mosque

-Destruction
+Partial destruction

 As part of the Morean War (1684–1699), the Venetians sent an expedition led by Francesco Morosini to attack Athens and capture the Acropolis.
-The Ottoman Turks fortified the Acropolis and used the Parthenon as a gunpowder magazine – despite having been forewarned of the dangers of this use by the 1656 explosion that severely damaged the Propylaea – and as a shelter for members of the local Turkish community.
+The Ottomans fortified the Acropolis and used the Parthenon as a gunpowder magazine – despite having been forewarned of the dangers of this use by the 1656 explosion that severely damaged the Propylaea – and as a shelter for members of the local Turkish community.

 On 26 September 1687 a Venetian mortar round, fired from the Hill of Philopappos, blew up the magazine.
 The explosion blew out the building's central portion and caused the cella's walls to crumble into rubble.
 According to Greek architect and archaeologist Kornilia Chatziaslani:

 About three hundred people were killed in the explosion, which showered marble fragments over nearby Turkish defenders and sparked fires that destroyed many homes.

 Accounts written at the time conflict over whether this destruction was deliberate or accidental; one such account, written by the German officer Sobievolski, states that a Turkish deserter revealed to Morosini the use to which the Turks had put the Parthenon; expecting that the Venetians would not target a building of such historic importance.
 Morosini was said to have responded by directing his artillery to aim at the Parthenon.
 Subsequently, Morosini sought to loot sculptures from the ruin and caused further damage in the process.
 Sculptures of Poseidon and Athena's horses fell to the ground and smashed as his soldiers tried to detach them from the building's west pediment.